gvsu-cis641/gvsu-cis641/README.md

 Each week I will assign readings and will sporadically assign problems from the textbook (problems will be mirrored in Blackboard if you're worried about version).
 Please keep up with the readings as they will go a long way to contextualizing what we discuss in class!

+### READ THIS!

+To save costs, I signed up for the GVSU SAVE program with the GVSU Bookstore.
+This means that you are auto-charged for the book, however it is (in theory) offered at a significant cost savings.
+You are allowed to **opt-out** if you wish to purchase the book yourself from another location, however you need to manually opt out.

+**The deadline to opt-out is Friday, September 9th**.

+To opt-out, visit this page: [https://lakerstore.gvsu.edu/gvsusave](https://lakerstore.gvsu.edu/gvsusave){:target="_blank"} and follow the instructions.

 ---

 ## Research Paper Presentations

-Each student will need to present **at least one** research paper prior to the end of class.
+Each student will need to present **at least one** research paper prior to the end of the semester.
 It is your responsibility to sign up for a paper - if you do not sign up you will lose a significant amount of points in the course.

 Research papers will reflect the topic of the week.
 Typically there will be more than one student presenting, so please decide on your ordering prior to class.